topicusfinan/finq-webclient/readme.md

 #[Finq Webclient](http://finq.io) [![Build Status](https://travis-ci.org/topicusfinan/finq-webclient.svg?branch=master)](https://travis-ci.org/topicusfinan/finq-webclient) [![Coverage Status](https://img.shields.io/coveralls/topicusfinan/finq-webclient.svg)](https://coveralls.io/r/topicusfinan/finq-webclient?branch=master) [![Code Climate](https://codeclimate.com/github/topicusfinan/finq-webclient/badges/gpa.svg)](https://codeclimate.com/github/topicusfinan/finq-webclient)

+**Finq is currently a work in progress in the early stages of development**

 ###A behavior based testing webclient

 The Finq Webclient allows a test to use a browser for enterprise testing.
 To finally get rid of the need to use complex tools for use-case testing to ensure that testing becomes fun, Finq introduces behavior based testing the webclient support.
 Tests will become self documenting, humanly readable, easy to manage and easy to write, by taking advantage of a [Behavior-driven development](http://en.wikipedia.org/wiki/Behavior-driven_development) and domain specific languages for test specification.